Last Updated on 07-Dec-2021 by Charles Maxwell

-Here are some excellent resources for exploring English’s development.
+Here are several excellent resources for exploring English’s development.

 Episode 1, “Birth of a Language,” (approximately 6th to 10th Century)